 Challenge Based Science Learning: What happens when you engage teachers as designers of Open Educational Resources that support increased student agency and deeper learning in science classrooms?
 Digital Promise partnered with three school districts from the League of Innovative Schools to answer this question.
 From December 2018 to September 2019, 18 middle school teachers used the Challenge Based Learning framework to design science experiences that lead to Deeper Learning for students.
 Explore the toolkit to design your own Challenge Based Science Learning, use the Deeper Learning in Science rubrics to evaluate those experiences, and read our research report to learn how these learning experiences led to more engagement, collaboration, authentic use of science practices, and self-direction for students.

-Computational Thinking for NGSS: How can teachers integrate computational thinking into science classrooms to enhance science practices?
+Computational Thinking for Next Generation Science: How can teachers integrate computational thinking into science classrooms to enhance science practices?
 The Next Generation Science Standards ask teachers to integrate computational thinking into student learning as a core science and engineering practice.
-Digital Promise, with the support of Carnegie Corporation of New York, is working with teachers from five school districts to design and pilot resources for integrating computational thinking into middle school science classrooms.
-Resources from this project will be available in late spring of 2020.
+Digital Promise, with the support of Carnegie Corporation of New York, is working with teachers from five school districts to design and pilot open educational resources for integrating computational thinking into middle school science classrooms.